-Riya and I shared a room.
+I and Riya shared a room.
 I used to share rooms with Arun but once he started preparing for his JEE Advanced, I was made to leave so that he could concentrate better.
-Well, he did make into IIT so he never had to share a room again.
+Well, he did make it into IIT so he never had to share a room again.

 I used to take up the living room couch during the day and enter my room only during the night so that Riya and I could have our space too.

 But now, Mom had taken up her room and Dad had no option but to take the living room for his ‘Work From Home’ shenanigans.
-Dad and I only shared a knowing smile when he entered the living room with his laptop and headphones.
+I and Dad only shared a knowing smile when he entered the living room with his laptop and headphones.
 We knew that was going to happen.

 It wasn’t like I couldn’t share space with Dad, but he used to be on call most of the time, and all that corporate talk was getting on my nerves.
 I had no option but to go back to my room.

-Riya and I had our beds on the opposite ends of the room.
+I and Riya had our beds on the opposite ends of the room.
 She was supposed to give medical entrance exams, but guess what she was just scrolling Instagram!
 I tried to talk her into studying but she said the exams are going to get postponed, she would study later.

 As if she’s going to make it!
 She thinks she wants to be a doctor but I think she doesn’t even want to be a person!
 She’s just an attention-seeking sloth.
 Well, she has Mom’s approval for her “big dream”.
 Something I would never have.
 When she expressed her wish Mom had said, “At least you will be a doctor when you have your own clinic!”